 - A curriculum information newsletter for parents and carers so learners can be supported at home.

 Visitors and trips are planned to give pupils opportunities to learn from experts and enthusiasts, and benefit from hands-on experience.

 The curriculum is adapted to meet the needs of pupils with SEND, developing their knowledge, skills and abilities to apply what they know and can do with increasing fluency and independence.

 Subject Leaders work with teachers to assess the children’s progress against the agreed end point.
 They ensure that the curriculum as taught addresses gaps in knowledge.

 Each subject has long and medium term planning that details what the children learn in each year.
-These can be viewed on our curriculum planning pages.
+These can be viewed on our subject plans pages.